scc-digitalhub/digitalhub/documentation/docs/installation.md

 the platform in a custom Kubernetes environment, refer to the [helm charts](https://github.com/scc-digitalhub/digitalhub/tree/main/helm/digitalhub) provided.

 ## Install with Minikube
 To install DigitalHub locally, it is possible to use Minikube.
-To proceed, please install firts
+To proceed, please install first:

 - [Helm](https://helm.sh/docs/intro/install/)
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/)